-24. RIGHT OF WAY c...INTERPRETATIONS: Should the act of an opponent require the player on the Right of Way to adjust or maneuver, a foul has occurred.
+24. RIGHT OF WAY c...INTERPRETATIONS: Should the act of an opponent require the player on the ROW to adjust or maneuver, a foul has occurred.
 If the player can maintain pace and direction with no risk, no foul has occurred.
 If the opponent's act creates a risk of collision or danger, a foul should be called.